paritytech/polkadot-sdk/templates/parachain/README.md

 ```

 ↩️  If not already built, we should build the `runtime` and generate a development chain spec.
+The chain spec will be passed to the Omni Node binary when starting it.

 ```sh
 # Build the parachain runtime.